 Overseas students who don’t maintain adequate health insurance are at risk of having their visa cancelled.

-If the country your from has a reciprocal health care agreement with Australia, you may be able to access some subsidised health services with Medicare while you’re visiting Australia.
+If the country you're from has a reciprocal health care agreement with Australia, you may be able to access some subsidised health services with Medicare while you’re visiting Australia.

 Even if your country has an agreement with Australia, your access to cover may be limited and you may still be required to have OSHC.